 - Most RVs operate on 30 or 50 amp shore power, which recharges onboard 12-volt batteries while it powers high-wattage appliances.
 It’s a safe bet to opt for the higher amperage, as you can use an adapter to connect your 30 amp RV, but you can’t operate a 50 amp vehicle on a 30 amp circuit.
 Not sure what amperage your RV uses?
 If its shore power plug has three large prongs equidistant from one another, it’s 30 amp; if it has three prongs above a fourth, it’s 50 amp.

 Q. We’re getting a hot tub!
 Wanna come over?

 - Absolutely!
 But before we’ll let anybody jump in, let us help you find the best location for your spa, and safely set up your wiring.
-The National Electric Code (NEC) has specific guidelines for pools and hot tubs that can seem complicated to the non electrician.
+While there are some non-electrical, and easy to setup inflatable hot tub options out there, The National Electric Code (NEC) has specific guidelines for pools and normal hot tubs that can seem complicated to the non-electrician.
 If you aren’t 100% confident in your ability to understand the codes and to properly install your hot tub wiring, then your safety and that of your family and guests should be left in the hands of a qualified electrician.

 Q. What is a GFCI outlet?
 Where are they required?

 - GFCI outlets are protected with ground-fault circuit-interrupters and are used wherever there is the likelihood that an appliance or the receptacle itself may come into contact with liquids.
 These outlets can sense current irregularities in the current’s path, and automatically cut off the power flow to prevent electrocution.
 For example, a person operating an appliance provides an optimal ground-fault when his hands are wet, or she is standing in water.
 This unwanted circuit attracts energy, resulting in electrocution.